FUAZA/ECE9069_Presentation_2/README.md

 - Potential Mitigations

 ## Background of OSSEC-HIDS
-OSSEC-HIDS is a host-based intrusion detection system that is free and open-source, which offers four main features, including log analysis, integrity checking, rootkit detection, and active response.
-Meanwhile, OSSEC has a central manager which is in charge of monitoring and receiving data from agents, syslog, databases, and agentless devices.
-It stores the file integrity checking databases, the logs, events, and system auditing entries.
+OSSEC-HIDS is a free and open-source host-based intrusion detection system that includes four primary functions: log analysis, integrity checking, rootkit identification, and active response.
+In the meantime, OSSEC has a central manager who is responsible for monitoring and receiving data from agents, syslog, databases, and agentless devices.
+It keeps track of file integrity databases, logs, events, and system auditing entries.

 The agents will gather information and forward it to the manager for analysis and correlation.
 ![image](https://www.ossec.net/docs/_images/ossec-arch.jpg)

-This diagram above shows the central manager receiving events from the agents and system logs from remote devices.
-When certain conditions are detected, active responses can be performed and the administrator is notified.
+The central manager receives events from the agents as well as system logs from remote devices, as shown in the diagram above.
+Active reactions can be conducted when particular conditions are identified, and the administrator is notified.

 ## The issue in CVE-2021-28040
 ![image](https://user-images.githubusercontent.com/101413304/160301804-b5ff864d-9a2d-4837-9035-9a927a42075d.png)